-English, French, Japanese
+English, French, Japanese, Spanish

 In part one (1 of 2) of this jazz saxophone masterclass, legendary saxophonist and educator George Garzone explores what he feels is most important about being a professional musician.
 George discusses sound, time, feel, articulation, professionalism and more.
 This masterclass series focuses on conceptual advice from a very wise man with a ton of world-class experience, and contains less emphasis on harmonic examples.
 NOTE: You can purchase both videos in this series at a discount here!

 Topics Covered: Saxophone, Jazz, Sound, Mouthpiece, Time, Time Feel, Improvisation, Long Tones, Articulation, Tonguing, Being Professional, Being Melodic, Restraint, Practicing, Zen, Even 8th Notes, Metronome, Gig Advice, Feel, Playing Against the Changes, Playing Against the Time, Intervallic Playing, The Downbeat, Subdivisions, Etc.

 Saxophonist George Garzone is a member of The Fringe, a jazz trio founded in 1972 that includes bassist John Lockwood and drummer Bob Gullotti, that performs regularly in the Boston area and has toured Portugal.
 The group has released three albums.
 A veteran jazzman, Garzone has appeared on over 20 recordings.
 He began on the tenor when he was six, played in a family band and attended music school in Boston.
 In addition Garzone has guested in many situations, touring Europe with Jamaaladeen Tacuma and performing with Danilo Perez, Joe Lovano, Jack DeJohnette, Rachel Z and John Patitucci among others.